AltDom/wu19-picturethis/README.md

 ## Extra features added by [Maja Alin](https://github.com/majaalin)
 - As a user you should be able to edit and delete comments on posts
-- As a user you should be able to search for other users
+- As a user you should be able to search for other users Click [here](https://github.com/AltDom/wu19-picturethis/pull/3) to see the full pull request.

 ## License
 This assignment is licensed under the MIT License.
 You can get all the details [here](https://github.com/AltDom/wu19-picturethis/blob/master/LICENSE).